Meet the Governors

 Sue White - Staff governor

 I have worked in 7 different Norfolk Schools since qualifying in 1996 and have been a staff governor in 3.
 In September 2017, I joined the staff team at Shelton who were, at the time, federated with Hempnall.
 Following the closure of Shelton in July 2019, I moved over to join the team at Hempnall.
-I currently work as Deputy Head with some teaching commitments.
+I currently work in Year 5 and 6.
 My teaching experience has enabled me to teach across the primary age range and to lead a variety of subjects as well as aspects of whole school leadership.

 I am married and have one daughter.
 As a family we enjoy being outdoors and often take our caravan out to visit the beautiful British countryside.
 I have a keen interest in playing music and spend some of my free time playing a variety of different instruments in bands.